VuOn7/Astro_Reveal/README.md

-# WANT TO FIND OUT wHAT ASTROLOGY TALKS ABOUT YOU?
+# WANT TO FIND OUT WHAT PLANETARY ALIGNMENT SAYS ABOUT YOU?

 👉 [**Click here to open the app**](https://astroreveal-yfm2dfst8rhdijrdgfm25j.streamlit.app//)